tektechnologies/Instructor-Prep/201/class-04.md

 ### inline and block level elements

 - So now what we need to talk about is inline and block level elements. anchor tags ? are they block or inline.
 It is an inline element.
-Because it doesnt take up the whole line.
+Because it doesn't take up the whole line.
 - If we add an **h5 those are block level elements**, so we can see the element push the content down the page,
-- As we have seen in our styles we can add a display of block, we dont standardly use block on inline elements.
+- As we have seen in our styles we can add a display of block, we don't normally use block on inline elements.
 Are **images inline or block level, they are inline**.
 - We can change the image to block, but usually not a tool I reach for.